Youth shooting event set for Saturday

-The Rome chapter of Ducks Unlimited and Georgia Department of Natural Resources will join forces Saturday for the annual DU Youth and Outdoors Greenwing shooting event at Arrowhead Wildlife Management Area, 2502 Floyd Springs Road.
+The Rome chapter of Ducks Unlimited and Georgia Department of Natural Resources will join forces Saturday for the annual DU Youth and Outdoors Greenwing shooting event at Arrowhead Wildlife Management Area at 2502 Floyd Springs Road.

 "This introduces youth to the shooting sports.
-Across the United States, as a whole, we're losing adult hunters at a pretty good clip," said DU District Director David Culp of Rome.
+Across the United States, as a whole, we're losing adult hunters at a pretty good clip," said DU District Director David Culp.
 "The kids are not taking up hunting, not hunting with their dads or uncles.
 We're trying to keep the sport alive and introduce kids to it in a controlled atmosphere."

 DNR Wildlife biologist David Gregory said members of the Region One Game Management staff will be on hand to assist with safety programming along with DNR Law Enforcement staff personnel.